The Pay and Non-Pay Content of Job Ads: Abstract

 \section{Abstract}

-How informative are job ads about the actual pay and amenities offered by employers?
-Using a comprehensive database of job ads posted by Norwegian employers, we develop a methodology to systematically classify the information on both pay and non-pay job attributes advertised in vacancy texts.
-We link this information to measures of employer attractiveness, which we derive from a job search model estimated on observed wages and worker mobility flows.
-About 55 percent of job ads provide information related to pay and nearly all ads feature information on non-pay attributes.
-We show that publicly advertised job attributes are meaningful predictors of employer attractiveness, and non-pay attributes are about as predictive as pay-related attributes.
-High-pay employers mention pay-related attributes more often, while high-amenity employers are more likely to advertise flexible working hours and contract duration.
+How informative are job ads about the actual pay and non-pay attributes offered by employers?
+Using a comprehensive database of job ads posted by Norwegian employers, we develop a methodology to systematically classify the pay and non-pay job attributes advertised in vacancy texts.
+About 60\% of job ads provide pay-related information and nearly all ads feature information on non-pay attributes.
+We link these advertised attributes to the employers posting the ads and validate this information against revealed-preference measures of employer quality, realized attributes, and choices from a survey experiment.
+All three strategies confirm that job ads provide reliable signals of employer quality.
+We then incorporate the detailed job attributes in a monopsony framework and quantify their contribution to labor market inequality.